Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

+#### 2020.09.__ - Version 5.3

+- Maintenance release.
+- Add "Start and reset preferences" link in Windows Start menu.
+- Fix the inconsequential error: "The given key was missing from the dictionary in CheckCelebrationDay()".

 #### 2020.09.11 - Version 5.2

 - Improve check update to verify the SSL certificate of the website and the checksum of the setup file.